ansys/DevRelDocs/2024R2_Test/acp_module_markdown-2024R2/classes_solid_model.md

 * **Parameters:**
   - name: The name of the extrusion guide.
   - edge_set: An edge set where this guide applies.
-  - id: The id of the extrusion guide.
+  - id: The ID of the extrusion guide.
-  - cad_geometry: A cad geometry object.
+  - cad_geometry: A CAD geometry object.
   - direction: Extrusion direction.
   - radius: Distance up to which node translations due to the guide will be propagated through the mesh.
     - `0.0`: Only the nodes extruded from edge_set will be shifted onto the guide.